seadogger-tech/seadogger-homelab/docs/wiki/12-Troubleshooting.md

 - **Status:** Complete

 ## Summary
 This document outlines a comprehensive debugging session that resolved a cascading series of failures in the Ansible deployment playbook.
-The root cause of the initial instability was traced to faulty hardware (a PoE network port), which was causing filesystem corruption on the `anakin.local` node.
+The root cause of the initial instability was traced to faulty hardware (a PoE network port), which was causing filesystem corruption on the `anakin.seadogger-homelab` node.
 Subsequent investigation revealed and corrected multiple latent bugs in the Ansible playbooks.

 ## Issues and Resolutions

 ### 1. Initial Node Instability and Filesystem Corruption
-- **Symptom:** The `anakin.local` node was frequently going down, and its root filesystem was mounting as read-only (`ro`).
+- **Symptom:** The `anakin.seadogger-homelab` node was frequently going down, and its root filesystem was mounting as read-only (`ro`).
 The node also required an SD card to boot despite having its rootfs on an NVMe drive.
 - **Investigation:**
   - Confirmed the Pi's EEPROM bootloader was not configured to prioritize the NVMe drive.
   - Identified that running the `wipe_k3s_cluster.yml` playbook was making the node unbootable, suggesting a destructive operation was corrupting the disk.